How to Support a Patient with a New Cancer Diagnosis

 When trying to help your patient cope with the new cancer diagnosis, it is probably best to determine immediate and long-term needs by doing a quick nursing assessment.

 What’s most important to your patient?
 Is it the fear of death?
-How to keep going through a daily routine?
-How to maintain a good quality of life?
+How do you keep going through a daily routine?
+How can you maintain a good quality of life?

 Other concerns that might not seem as obvious are finances, health insurance (particularly what will and will not be covered as they navigate their cancer care), transportation, job loss, family role change, or additional aspects of their life you may not have initially considered (12).
 Additionally, many cancers are being diagnosed at earlier ages than in the past, so there may be other considerations for this population as well: childcare, job transitions, fertility preservation, and more (12).